davi-ldf/API_NoteCore/README.md

 ### Usage

+To interact with the NoteCore API, you can use tools like [Insomnia](https://insomnia.rest/) or any other HTTP client.

-To interact with the API, make HTTP requests to the appropriate endpoints as described previously:
+In the chosen tool, make HTTP requests to the appropriate endpoints as described previously:

 - `GET /api/ping` - Checks if the API is running (`/api/ping.php`).
 - `GET /api/notes` - Retrieves all notes (`/api/getall.php`).